catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    One must have Ethernet and driver to continue with the installation.
    View all the pci devices and their driver attachments by typing: pciconf -lvv|less No pci driver available is indicted by "none"

+   Ethernet (re0 or other) and audio (hdaa/hdacc) should have been detected.
    ```

 6) Install drangonflybsd from the USB stick assumping the entire 2nd drive is used.
 Follow the directions here: